Reviews

 Sundays For Dogs Vs Open Farm: What's The Difference?

-Are you ready to ditch the kibble in favour of healthier dog food but you can’t decide between Sundays For Dogs or Open Farm?
+Are you ready to ditch kibble in favor of healthier dog food, but you can’t decide between Sundays For Dogs or Open Farm?

 If you’re part of our Life With Klee Kai community or you’re familiar with Copper and Skye, you’ll know that they’ve struggled with sensitive tummies in the past.